seankross/book/manuscript/preface.md

 It must have been an intellectually exhilarating moment in history when electrical engineers, physicists, mathematicians, and others were uncovering the set of interrelated concepts that would eventually coalesce into what we think of today as computer science.
-If you look right now at the people in the communities of statistics, machine learning, data visualization, and computer science it's apparent that another exciting moment is taking place around the new discipline of data science.
+If you listen to the people in the communities of statistics, machine learning, data visualization, and computer science it's apparent that another exciting moment is taking place around the new discipline of data science.
 The necessity that brought about the birth of